 From the Student Handbook

 Each student must agree to use Lakeside's computer devices and network by signing the "Acceptable Use Policy" and the "Chromebook User Agreement."
 Copies are available in the office if students miss the class period they are discussed.
+We've also included it at the bottom of this page.

 Highlights of the Acceptable Use Policy include